astronomer/airflow-guides/guides/airflow-passing-data-between-tasks.md

 XComs should be used to pass **small** amounts of data between tasks.
 Things like task metadata, dates, model accuracy, or single value query results are all ideal data to use with XCom.

 While there is nothing stopping you from passing small data sets with XCom, be very careful when doing so.
 This is not what XCom was designed for, and using it to pass data like pandas dataframes can degrade the performance of your DAGs and take up storage in the metadata database.

-XCom should definitely not be used for passing large data sets between tasks.
+XCom cannot be used for passing large data sets between tasks.
 The limit for the size of the XCom is determined by which metadata database you are using:

 - Postgres: 1 Gb
 - SQLite: 2 Gb